Gizra/og/docs/access.md

 this is not sufficient.
 There are a number of additional things to consider:

 - The super user (user ID 1) has full permissions.
-- OG has a configuration option to allow full access to group owners.
+- Organic Groups has a configuration option to allow full access to group owners.
 - Users that have the global permission `administer organic groups` have all permissions in all groups.
 - The role can have the `is_admin` flag set which will grant all permissions.